spurti-chopra/multistage-samples/c-multistage/README.md

 ## To build image with scratch as base
-`$ docker build -f Dockerfile.scratch -t c-multistage-scratch`
+`$ docker build -f Dockerfile.scratch -t c-multistage-scratch .`

 ## To run the container with above image
 `$ docker run --rm c-multistage-scratch:latest`

 ## To build image with alpine as base
-`$ docker build -f Dockerfile -t c-multistage-alpine`
+`$ docker build -f Dockerfile -t c-multistage-alpine .`

 ## To run the container with above image
 `$ docker run --rm c-multistage-alpine:latest`